College of Information Science & Technology

 When students reach 91 hours of completed coursework, they must request a senior check to be done by an academic advisor.
 Assuming satisfactory completion of all approved courses, this process will assure the student’s graduation date.
 Should this procedure not be followed, responsibility for meeting graduation requirements falls on the student and may prevent graduation on the anticipated date.

 Application for Degree

 Each student who expects to receive a diploma must file an Application for Degree.
 The Application for Degree is available online by logging in to MavLINK.
 Announcements about deadline dates are also posted via MavLINK.

 It is the responsibility of the student to inform the Registrar’s Office of his/her graduation plans and to provide a diploma mailing address.
 Failure to meet these stipulations may necessitate postponement of graduation until the following semester.

 Other Information Relevant to the College of IS&T

 A student registering in the College of IS&T for the first time will work with an advisor to develop a matriculation form based on the current online catalog.
 The matriculation form is used to establish a plan of study for students in the College and will be the primary source for a student’s most current academic plan, provided the student has continuous enrollment.

-It is the responsibility of each student admitted to the College of Information Science & Technology to become familiar with the procedures and regulations in the undergraduate catalog as well as the program brochure for his or her degree program.
+It is the responsibility of each student admitted to the College of Information Science & Technology to become familiar with the procedures and regulations in the undergraduate catalog for his or her degree program.
 The College of Information Science & Technology reserves the right, after due notice during the course of a student’s work toward a degree, to institute and make effective any new ruling which may be necessary for the general good of the College and to substitute courses currently offered for those no longer offered.